Kinmundy Homes (Book #3)

 (R-32a) Residence of J.B.
 Elder at 309 E. 3rd St. (This home was torn down and the new Methodist Church parsonage built there.)

-(R-37) William W. Neil built this house in the early 1900's at 301 E. Third Street.
-Mr. Neil had this advertisement of his business in the July 4, 1884
+(R-37) William W. Neil & Frances (Gunn) Neil built this house in the early 1900's at 301 E. Third Street.

-stained glass windows, one in the parlor and one on the landing of the stairway.
+Kinmundy City Directory: "furniture, carpet, cabinet work and undertaking."
+This home has a large entry way with a winding staircase and two lovely stained glass windows, one in the parlor and one on the landing of the stairway.
 This two story house was later the home of Charles F. Pruett.

 In 2007, it was owned by Ted & Lillian Phillips.

 (R-186) This home at 211 E. 3rd St. was originally built by W.B.
-Eagan in 1857
+Eagan in 1857 after the town was platted.

 The Parrill family purchased the home in 1907, and Reed and Cindy Garrett current own this home in 2011.